AndikaYudantara/novel-rag/README.md

 - Install PyTorch with CUDA from https://pytorch.org/get-started/locally/
 - GPU FAISS (if compatible): `pip install faiss-gpu`
 - Or CPU FAISS: `pip install faiss-cpu`

+⚠️ **If you using windows, it is recommended to use cpu for FAISS, because the GPU setup is more complicated**

 ---